PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 cd xwalk_app_template
 python make_apk.py --package=com.sample.webgl --name=WebGL --app-root=../../samples/webgl --app-local-path=index.html
 ```
-You can install the WebGL sample on your device using **adb install**:
+You can install the WebGL sample on your device using **adb install**.
+You can do this in the Git Bash session by running:
 ```bash
 adb install WebGL.apk
 ```